 _

-Take a walk in the Forest of Loches
+Go for a walk in the Forest of Loches

-The Loches state forest is two hundred years old and houses one of the most beautiful oak forests in France.
-You can take a small bucolic walk starting from the parking lot of the Pas aux Ânes pond (as we did).
-You then have to follow the Pas aux Ânes trail that goes around the pond (about 30 min), otherwise for a slightly longer walk, you can also follow the RandoCroquis trail which takes you to the beautiful Saint-Jean du Liget Romanesque chapel, lost in the middle of the fields (count about a good hour of walking).
-This trail is also marked with panels about nature drawing (hence its name).
-In any case, these are small, easily accessible, and very bucolic walks.
+The Loches national forest is two centuries old and is home to one of the most beautiful oak forests in France.
+You can go for a short, bucolic stroll starting from the Pas aux ânes pond parking lot (as we did).
+You then need to follow the Pas aux ânes trail that loops around the pond (about 30 minutes); otherwise, for a slightly longer walk, you can also follow the RandoCroquis trail which takes you to the lovely Saint-Jean du Liget Romanesque chapel, lost in the middle of the fields (allow about a good hour of walking).
+This trail is also dotted with signs about drawing in nature (hence its name).
+In any case, these are easily accessible and very bucolic little walks.

-Rando’Croquis trail
+Rando’Croquis Route

-Loches Royal Forest
+Royal Forest of Loches

 Starting from the Pas aux Anes pond